neufeld/pandaseq/testing/README.md

 This code makes use of strange `objcopy` behaviour and so requires that methods are not called on the assembler and that no ABI changes have occured.
 It also is probably very non-portable, but does work on Linux.

-The tool will compile `access_new_library.vala` in such a way that it will only link against the library just compiled.
-The main file, `pandaseq-diff.vala` will be compiled against the installed library.
+By default, the test suite will only compare the most basic setup of an assembler with no options.
+To compare other conditions, edit `setup.vala` to prepare the assembler in the desired way.
+The same configuration will be used for both the new and old library.